 International applicants will find additional resources for navigating the admissions and enrollment process through the International Student and Scholar Services office.
 Applicants should be prepared to submit proof of financial resources into the Apply Yourself system.

 Joint program applicants: If you wish to be considered for one of MUP's joint programs, please make sure to follow joint program instructions in the Apply Yourself system and meet all requirements for the second program.
 For the MUP/MArch program, please submit portfolios to the Department of Architecture directly, rather than to DURP.

 Transcripts: Transcripts from all post-secondary educational institutions should be uploaded directly to the Apply Yourself system.
 English translations should also be uploaded if the credentials are not in English.

-We are notified daily of the status of all applications in process through the Apply Yourself system.
 If you are missing any information or documentation after submitting the application, we will notify you as soon as possible.

 Important Admissions Dates

 - December 15 Apply by this date for full consideration for admission and financial awards.
 Applicants who wish to be considered for a minority student fellowship from the Graduate College must have their applications in by this date.
 International applicants must also have their applications in by this date to be fully considered for financial support